plan-systems/design-docs/proof-of-correctness.md

 ## System Proposal

+The members of **C** present the following system of infrastructure...

 ### System Synopsis

 - The system proposed is "IRC-inspired" in that community and member information is organized into an infinitely large virtual channel addressing space.
-However, instead of new channel entries just being rebroadcast to connected clients (as on an IRC server), channel entries _persist_ by being stored as replicated transactions on **𝓛<sub>C</sub>**.
+However, instead of entries entered into channels just being rebroadcast to connected clients (as on an IRC server), entries _persist_ by being stored as replicated transactions on **𝓛<sub>C</sub>**.
 - When a channel is created, it is assigned a `ChannelProtocol` string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them.
 This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, affords graphical client interfaces rich and wide-open possibilites.
 - Also like IRC, each channel has its own permissions settings.
-Every channel is controlled by an "access control" channel ("ACC"), a channel that uses an internal protocol to specify channel permissions.
-Like other channels, even an ACC designates a parent ACC, all the way up to **C**'s root-level ACC.
+Every channel is controlled by an "access control" channel ("ACC"), a channel that conforms to a protocol designed to specify channel permissions.
+Like other channels, each ACC designates a parent ACC, all the way up to **C**'s root-level ACC.
 - Members, channels, and **C** itself uses security "epochs" to demarcate security events and provide [permissions assurance](#permissions-assurance).
 - Each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by "replaying" newly arriving entries from **𝓛<sub>C</sub>**, possibly rejecting entries or deferring entries for later processing as appropriate.